DavisPL-Teaching/189c/README.md

 1. Understand the concept of software correctness and its importance.
 2. Use random testing tools like Hypothesis for software testing.
-3. Use model-based verifiers like Z3 for software analysis.
+3. Use automated verifiers like Z3 for software analysis.
-4. Apply program verification tools such as Dafny to ensure the correctness of software.
+4. Apply interactive program verification tools like Dafny to ensure the correctness of software.
 5. Explore advanced topics in software correctness, such as advanced type systems, safety and liveness properties, and program logics.

 ## Schedule